-Our stay in Chiang Mai was at the same time active, relaxing, interesting and we learned lot of new things which we will definitely remember for a lifetime.
-When I think about destinations where I would like to come back and explore it much more, Northern Thailand is definitely on the top of the list as one of the destinations with warmest people and an amazing culture.
+Our stay in Chiang Mai was at the same time active, relaxing, interesting and we learned a lot of new things which we will definitely remember for a lifetime.
+When I think about destinations where I would like to come back and explore it much more, Northern Thailand is definitely on the top of the list as one of the destinations with the warmest people and an amazing culture.

 Photo credits: magic4.club